vselvarajijay/vijayselvaraj/source/_posts/2012-10-04-fleet-week-san-francisco-2012.markdown

 {% img /images/photos/oracle_team_usa.jpg %}

-I heard the Blue Angles fly over our office as they started to do their practice runs.
+I heard the Blue Angles fly over our office as they started to do their practice runs for fleet week.
 After hearing them I couldn’t resist the urge to run down to the Embarcadero.
-Looks like there will be a race this weekend ;-)
+Looks like there will be a race this weekend too ;-)